More survivors miraculously rescued nine days after Türkiye earthquakes

-Miracles continue as more survivors are pulled out alive over 200 hours after devastating quakes in southeastern Türkiye.
+Rescuers pull more people alive from collapsed buildings, more than 200 hours after the country's worst earthquake in modern history, which has left 35,418 people dead.

-Miracles continue as more survivors are pulled alive from the rubble nine days after strong earthquakes hit southeastern Türkiye.
+Miracles continue as more survivors have been pulled alive from the rubble nine days after strong earthquakes hit southeastern Türkiye.

+Rescuers pulled Fatma Gungor, a 77-year-old woman, alive from rubble in southern Adiyaman province, some 212 hours after "Disaster of the Century" struck parts of Türkiye and Syria.

-Forty-five-year-old Ramazan Yucel was rescued from rubble after 207 hours from the earthquake in the province of Adiyaman.
+Ramazan Yucel, 45, was rescued from rubble after 207 hours from the earthquake in Adiyaman.

 Two brothers, Baki Yeninar, 21, and Muhammed Enes Yeninar, 17, were rescued in the province of Kahramanmaras, where the quakes were centred, almost 200 hours later.